Live-in Carer by TFS Healthcare

 £1000 per week - PAYE or limited company payment available

-Are you a dedicated Live-in carer, seeking an ongoing 2:1 role, providing quality care within a our clients own home?
+Are you a dedicated Live in carer, seeking an ongoing 1:1 role, providing quality care within a patient own home?

 Innovate Care Group provides support to adults and children with complex care needs within their own homes.
 We enable our clients to remain comfortable within their home environments, whilst being cared for by professional and highly trained Healthcare Workers and Registered Nurses.
 We pride ourselves on delivering care that truly meets the needs of the individual we support and provide a first-class service to the teams who support them.

-Innovate Care are looking for experienced Live-in Carers to support a client who suffered a spinal cord injury.
-The right candidate should be familiar with complex care, catheter care, autonomic dysreflexia, bowel management and medication administration but for the right candidate we can provide bespoke training in line with our client's requirements.
+Innovate Care are looking for experienced Complex Care- Live in carers to support a client who suffered a spinal cord injury.
+The right candidate should be familiar with autonomic dysreflexia, colostomy bag, catheter care and medication administration.

-Our client is a lively 55-year-old women who lives on her own with the assistance of her care team but very much enjoys spending time with family and friends.
-Our client loves to read, research, and get engaged in different activities out and about.
-She would like to be supported in attending church perform her physical therapies exercises and enjoys eating her own cultural foods.
+Our client is an easy going 50-year-old man that likes a good chat and enjoys spending time with family and friends.
+He lives at home with his wife, their grandson and 2 dogs, he mostly enjoys staying at home and doing homely activities, watching football games and sometimes fishing.

 Fantastic benefits offered to our Live-in Carers: